TSH is a misleading test for thyroid function

 Dopamine infusion is often used in critically ill patients.
 It can lower TSH level.
 Consequently, your physician may mistakenly lower the dose of your thyroid hormone.

 Bromocriptine is a drug that is used to treat pituitary tumors.
-Recently, it is also approved as a treatment for type 2 diabetes.
-This anti-diabetic medicine has brand name of Cycloset.
+It is also approved as a treatment for Type 2 diabetes.
+This anti-diabetic medicine has the brand name of Cycloset.
 Bromociptine can lower your TSH level.
 Consequently, your physician may mistakenly lower the dose of your thyroid hormone.

-Somatostatin analogs (brand name Octreotide, Sandostatin) suppress serum TSH .
-Somatostatin analogs are used for treatment of acromegaly, tumors secreting vasoactive intestinal peptide, carcinoid tumors, and glucagonomas.
+Somatostatin analogs (brand name Octreotide and Sandostatin) suppress serum TSH.
+Physicians use these drugs to treat acromegaly, tumors secreting vasoactive intestinal peptide, carcinoid tumors, and glucagonomas.

 References: